 Non-same stores are any properties that are not classified as same store in a given year.
-Occupancy and in-place rent can vary greatly between these properties depending on their maturity.
+Occupancy and inplace rent can vary greatly between these properties depending on their maturity.

-Non-same store property operating revenue increased from \in 8.7 million in H1 2023 to \in 15.5 million in H1 2024 (2023: increase from \in 16.4 million in 2022 to \in 28.1 million).
-This increase was due to the continued "rampup" at its new properties and the net addition of 15 non-same stores.
+Non-same store property operating revenue increased by $\in 30.7$ million versus the prior year ($\in 53.0$ million in 2024).
+This increase was due to the continued "ramp-up" at the Group's new properties and the net addition of 43 non-same stores.